 The proliferation of the “Marijuana Dispensary” in this age of the legalization of Marijuana in California has certainly attracted the attention of many owners/lessors of commercial property.

-If a commercial property owner or property management company wants to take advantage of the lucrative rents being paid by the owner of a Marijuana Dispensary the Commercial Lease must have provisions that keep up with the current Federal, State and Local Laws which are undergoing rapid change.
+If a commercial property owner or property management company wants to take advantage of the lucrative rents being paid by the owner of a Marijuana Dispensary the Commercial Lease must have provisions that keep up with the current Federal, California State and Local Laws which are undergoing rapid change.

-Each City and County that allows for the existence of a Marijuana Dispensary has passed laws and ordinances that govern where the Dispensary can be located and the licensing requirement for this type of business.
+Each California City and County that allows for the existence of a Marijuana Dispensary has passed laws and ordinances that govern where the Dispensary can be located and the licensing requirement for this type of business.
 Additionally, the State of California has promulgated legislation that requires a Permit/License for each type of marijuana business from growing, to distribution and sales.

 The emergence of this new age following the legalization of the sale and distribution of Marijuana means new exposure for the commercial property owner in California.

 How does the Commercial Property owner/lessor/property management company prepare for the future in this new age?

 First, the Commercial Property owner/lessor/property management company should not be tempted to rent to the owners of the Marijuana Dispensary just because of the large rents and large security deposits such a relationship may bring.
 The property owner/lessor/property management company must due their due diligence by thoroughly vetting the business and business owners of the Marijuana Dispensary.

 Second, the application process for such a tenant must include receipt of the current business license/permits, insurance and corporate information such as current articles of incorporation or other legal documents from the Secretary of State of the California.
 These documents can be found on line at the Secretary of State Web Site business portal.
 Before renting to any type of commercial entity that business must prove to the landlord that it can do business in the State of California.